 The mean surrounding temperature and its seasonal variations are very important.
 Biogas plants without a heating system work, therefore, only in warmer regions for the whole year.
 In regions with extreme temperature variations, for instance in Turkey (hot summer, cold winter), the biogas plant should be built under the ground for natural insulation to reduce the risk of damaging thermal shock.
 Hence, the biogas plant would run constantly all year.
 Before implementation, at least an approximated average temperature profile and expected extremes over the year should be available for the site.

 Conclusion to Summer Biogas Digester Overheating

-A biogas plant with heating system and co-generation can be operated with process energy.
+A biogas plant with a heating system and co-generation can be operated with process energy.
 Nevertheless, the dimensioning of such a heating system is difficult, as the substrate, which has to be heated up, is not homogenous. via energypedia.info

 Let’s face it, while the topic of anaerobic digestion of faecal sludge, otherwise known as human dung, excrement, poo, poop, shit and excreta, is not a pleasant one.
 But we refuse to be apologetic to be opening an article about it.
 It is an opportunity for carbon emission reduction with a host of other advantages […]